Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Scripting & File Functions.md

 - `exclusions` - An optional parameter; The exclusions of Haxe scripts, for the function to not insert in.

 ### setOnScripts(varName:String, arg:Dynamic, ?ignoreSelf:Bool = false, ?exclusions:Array\<String\> = null)
-Sets a Lua/Haxe variable into global and inserts it to any currently executing Lua/Haxe script(s).
+Sets a <ins>Lua/Haxe variable</ins> into global and inserts it to any currently executing Lua/Haxe script(s).

 - `varName` - The variable's name to be given.
 - `arg` - The variable's value to be given.